-Scorpion flies got their name because the tail end of the adult male's abdomen is swollen and turns up to look like a scorpion (see the photographs and drawing below), but the insect is harmless.
+Scorpion flies got their name because the tail end of the adult male's abdomen is swollen and turns up to look like a scorpion (see above), but the insect is harmless.
 The swelling is actually the genital capsule.
-The female (right) is similar, but with a slim, straight abdomen.
+The female (below) is similar, but with a slim, straight abdomen.
 Both have the beautiful wing pattern seen in the photograph below.

 The adults are scavengers feeding on dead insects, rotting fruit, and even bird droppings.
 They prefer shady locations, and as they are weak fliers they tend to crawl about on vegetation.
 Although they are not common insects the shape of the head and the tail, if you find a male, makes them easy to recognise.

 Eggs are laid in the soil, and the larvae live in the soil where they scavenge in the soil and leaf litter eating vegetation as well as dead insects and invertebrates.
 The larvae have 3 pairs of thoracic (true) legs and 8 pairs of prolegs, so are caterpillar-like, but they loose their prolegs after the first moult.

 The swollen part of the male tail is actually the genital capsule (see above).

 Perhaps the most interesting, and most studied aspect of scorpion flies is their courtship and mating behaviour.

 During courtship the male presents the female with a dead insect as a nuptial gift.
 The female eats this during copulation.

 The female is attracted to the male by a pheromone he emits from pouches near the rear end of his abdomen.

 The male hangs from foliage by his front legs wafting this pheromone in the hope of attracting a female.
 When a female presents herself he shows her his nuptial gift.
 She probes it while he rubs her abdomen.
 If she rejects the gift she will refuse to mate.
 If she accepts is she will allow mating to begin.